stevearrants/styleguide/docs/principlesofcontent.md

 ## Build trust with your audience

 * Talk like a person, not a computer.
-* Don't sugar coat a problem.
+* Don't sugarcoat a problem.
 Tell the truth.
-* Use positive language and concrete, real world examples.
+* Use positive language and concrete, real-world examples.
 * Start small and build big.

-Does your content works for users?
+Does your content work for users?
 Don't be afraid to rethink and rewrite.

 Write a draft.
 Test on your users and readers.
 Examine their feedback.
 Refine.
 Make it better, test it out, gather feedback, and keep improving it.